-Mbox Player has several important preferences.
-The preferences window can be opened by pressing [#,] on the keyboard or clicking on the File menu in the menu bar, and then selecting the Show Preferences option.
+The preferences window can be opened by pressing [\mathbb{H},] on the keyboard or clicking on the File menu in the menu bar, and then selecting the Show Preferences option.
+The preferences window has three tabs: General, Sync, and OSC.